nickebbitt/nickebbitt.github.io/_posts/2018-01-06-a-year-with-the-mjc.md

 ## Nikhil Nanivadekar

 At the end of November we had the pleasure of hosting [Nikhil Nanivadekar](https://twitter.com/nikhilnanivade), project lead for the [Eclispse Collections](https://www.eclipse.org/collections/) open-source project.
-Nikhil recently became a Java Champion and has spoken at many conferences including JavaOne.
+Nikhil recently became a Oracle Developer Champion and has spoken at many conferences including JavaOne.

 I first met Nikhil at JCrete in 2016 and we have remained friends since.
 He visited Manchester in the summer of 2017 and I joked that he should visit again soon and speak at the MJC.
 A few months later and he was back as part of a [JUG tour](https://medium.com/@nikhilnanivadekar/november-java-user-group-tour-2017-dbb103b80532) that took him to London, Belfast, Dublin, Edinburgh, Manchester and Birmingham.